vimc/montagu-ci/README.md

     $ vagrant up montagu-ci-agent-02
     $ vagrant up montagu-ci-agent-03

+**NOTE**; the `montagu-ci-server` *must* come up and be enabled before starting agents.
+This is because the agent needs to download its setup from the agent during provisioning, and register with the server during startup.
+Practically this means that full restart will look like

+    $ vagrant up montagu-ci-server
+    # ... ensure that the server is up; up to ~20 minutes
+    $ vagrant up

 ## Accessing the TeamCity server

 Once the server it started, it can be accessed at http://fi--didelx05:8111 (which is forwarded from the server VM).